shimaore/entertaining-crib/test/rate.coffee.md

             rating:
               '2012-12-14': table:'cheap'

-        a.should.have.length 1
+        Object.keys(a).should.have.length 1
+        a.should.have.property 'carrier'
+        a.should.not.have.property 'client'
-        a[0].should.have.property 'billable_number', '33972222713'
+        a.carrier.should.have.property 'billable_number', '33972222713'
-        a[0].should.have.property 'remote_number', '18002255288'
+        a.carrier.should.have.property 'remote_number', '18002255288'
-        a[0].should.have.property 'source', 'test2'
+        a.carrier.should.have.property 'source', 'test2'
-        a[0].should.have.property 'source_id'
+        a.carrier.should.have.property 'source_id'
-        a[0].should.have.property 'rating'
+        a.carrier.should.have.property 'rating'
-        a[0].should.have.property 'rating_table'
+        a.carrier.should.have.property 'rating_table'
-        a[0].should.have.property 'connect_stamp'
+        a.carrier.should.have.property 'connect_stamp'
-        a[0].should.have.property 'timezone'
+        a.carrier.should.have.property 'timezone'
-        a[0].should.have.property 'duration'
+        a.carrier.should.have.property 'duration'
-        a[0].should.have.property 'carrier'
+        a.carrier.should.have.property 'carrier'
-        a[0].should.have.property 'prefix'
+        a.carrier.should.have.property 'prefix'
-        a[0].should.have.property 'configuration'
+        a.carrier.should.have.property 'configuration'
-        a[0].should.have.property 'currency', 'EUR'
+        a.carrier.should.have.property 'currency', 'EUR'
-        a[0].should.have.property 'periods', 23
+        a.carrier.should.have.property 'periods', 23
-        a[0].should.have.property 'integer_amount', 14
+        a.carrier.should.have.property 'integer_amount', 14
-        a[0].should.have.property 'amount'
+        a.carrier.should.have.property 'amount'
-        a[0].should.have.property 'actual_amount'
+        a.carrier.should.have.property 'actual_amount'
-        a[0].should.have.property 'divider', 1000
+        a.carrier.should.have.property 'divider', 1000
-        a[0].should.have.property 'subsequent'
+        a.carrier.should.have.property 'subsequent'
-        a[0].subsequent.should.have.property 'cost', 34
+        a.carrier.subsequent.should.have.property 'cost', 34
-        a[0].should.have.property '_id'
+        a.carrier.should.have.property '_id'

       it 'should rate client', seem ->
         r = new Rating {rating_tables,source:'test3'}